What Is Dead Stock and How to Avoid It?

 What is Dead Stock?

-The term “dead stock” refers to products or materials in your inventory that have lost their function to your business and will most likely not be used according to their original purpose.
+Dead stock is the products or materials in your inventory that have lost their function to your business and will most likely not be used according to their original purpose.

 There are various causes for accumulating dead stock.
 These may range from engineering changes and improper storage conditions to inefficient inventory management practices and poor sales.